 in Fort Lauderdale, Fl

-Individuals who reside or have property in the United States can file for bankruptcy.
+Individuals who reside or have a property in the United States can file for bankruptcy.
 Chapter 7 is intended for individuals who cannot repay their debts.
 To this end, Congress enacted a test to determine eligibility based on household income and household size.
 This analysis is called the means test.

 If your income is less than the median household for a household your size in Florida, then you automatically pass the means test and qualify to file for Chapter 7 in Florida.
-If your income exceeds the median household income for a household of your size there is presumption of abuse.
+If your income exceeds the median household income for a household of your size there is a presumption of abuse.
 However, you may still qualify by inputting your income and allowable expense into a means test formula.
-This a complicated where an experienced attorney can guide you.
+This is where an experienced bankruptcy attorney can guide you.

-A Bankruptcy Trustee has the right to liquidate non-exempt assets to repay your creditors.
+A Bankruptcy Trustee has the right to liquidate nonexempt assets to repay your creditors.
 If you do not want the Trustee to liquidate your assets, you may have the option of paying to the Trustee the non-exempt portion of the asset.
 Sometimes but not always, the Trustee may allow you to repay the non-exempt amount in installments or through some payment arrangement.

 Unsecured creditors get paid from the liquidation proceeds of non-exempt assets.
 Most Chapter 7 bankruptcy have little or no assets so in most cases, the creditors receive little or nothing.